-Rapidly growing mustard and turnip may require up to two inches per week of water.
+Rapidly growing mustard and turnip may require up to two inches of water per week.
 If the soil is sandy loam and the weather is warm, irrigation may prove the difference between having a crop or not.
-Greens which wilt are more prone to bolt and be unmarketable.
+Greens that wilt are more prone to bolt and be unmarketable.

 Can greens survive a freeze?

 All of the cool season greens can survive a frost.
 Mustard is the most cold sensitive and can be injured at 28 degrees.
-Turnip is the next most sensitive, then Swiss chard, then collards, then kale.
-There is a seldom grown in Mississippi green called Hanover salad or Siberian kale which can survive 15 degree temperatures.
+Turnip is the next most sensitive, then Swiss chard, then collards, and then kale.
+There is a green seldom grown in Mississippi called Hanover salad or Siberian kale, which can survive 15 degree temperatures.

 Why is Florida Broadleaf mustard so popular?

 Taste and productivity are the reasons Florida Broadleaf is the most popular green in Mississippi.
 The somewhat unique flavor causes most people to think other mustards are not the real thing.

 Some of the garden vegetables I miss in the summer are leafy greens.

 High temperatures cause undesirable bitterness in the greens, and I don’t like high temperatures, either.
 But there is a way you can enjoy fresh-grown greens in the summer and not even leave the air conditioning: You can grow your own microgreens.